w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 You should generally use the latest **0.8.x** tag.
 At the time of writing, this was **0.8.0**, but you should review the output from the "git tag" command (`git tag | grep "$v\0\.8"`) to see a list of all the potential 0.8 releases.
 You should replace `v0.8.0` with the latest build (i.e., the highest number).
-You can also find the latest Kusama version on the [release](https://github.com/paritytech/polkadot/releases) tab.
+You can also find the latest Polkadot version on the [release](https://github.com/paritytech/polkadot/releases) tab.

 > Note: If you prefer to use SSH rather than HTTPS, you can replace the first line of the below with